 Even something as simple as an apple will be taken off you as if you dispose of the core outside, this could start the growth of apple trees that are not native to Tasmania!

 You are however able to bring back sealed produce from Tasmania like honey, preserved goods, cheese and so on.
-However would be best to check your onward destinations quarantine rules as they obviously vary from state to state and country to country.
+However it would be best to check your onward destinations quarantine rules as they obviously vary from state to state (and country to country).